hkpeprah/git-achievements/README.md

 ## Development Setup
 1. [Set up a virtual environment](http://virtualenvwrapper.readthedocs.org/en/latest/) for the project.
 1. Enable the virtual environment and run `pip install -r requirements/dev.txt` from the project directory.
+1. Run `python manage.py syncdb` to initialize the database.
-1. Run `python manage.py syncdb` to load the events and `python manage.py add_sample_data` to load the initial data.
+1. Run `python manage.py migrate` to forward the database.
+1. Run `python manage.py add_sample_data` to load the initial data.
 1. Run `python manage.py runserver` to launch the server.
 1. Add social auth key/secret pair if you want to login as your Github profile, otherwise you can login via the admin page `/admin`, then navigate to the root.
 1. [Set up a watcher to convert all SCSS files to CSS files](http://www.jetbrains.com/webstorm/webhelp/transpiling-sass-less-and-scss-to-css.html#d128011e807).